Servideska/HPC/doc.zih.tu-dresden.de/docs/software/virtual_desktops.md

 !!! note

-    This does not work if you click on the "Logout"-Button in your virtual desktop.
+    This does not work if you click on the button `Logout` in your virtual desktop.
 Instead this will just close your DCV session or cause a black screen in your WebVNC window without a possibility to recover a virtual desktop in the same Jupyter session.
 The solution for now would